Model-Aware Tokenizer Transfer: Experiments

 \section{Experiments}

-We conducted a series of experiments across different languages, model families, and scales to evaluate the effectiveness of the MATT method compared to existing heuristic-based approaches.
+We conducted a series of experiments across different languages, model families, and scales to evaluate the effectiveness of the MATT method compared to existing heuristic- and optimization-based approaches.
 In each experiment, we first trained a tokenizer with a higher compression rate than the original one, merged it with the base tokenizer, and then applied tokenizer transfer to the extended vocabulary.
+We have chosen Ukrainian as a language with Cyrillic alphabet that is not well represented in the dictionaries of the major LLMs and on the other hand that is included in multiple benchmarks, allowing for the inspection of the method’s performance in different scenarios.
+For the multilingual setting we adapt to four typologically diverse target languages -- Arabic, German, Japanese, and Swahili, which vary in resource availability, writing system, and language family.

 Additional experiments, including convergence speed tests (Appendix~\ref{apx:convergence-speed}) and ablation studies (Appendix~\ref{apx:ablation-studies}), are presented to complement the main results.